Best wireless surround sound systems

 Start with a sound bar and expand to 5.1-channel wireless surround sound

 Sound bars have long been a popular way of improving a TV’s front soundstage.
-Now, an increasing number of sound bars can be expanded into a 5.1 system with wireless rear surround speakers.
-Some sound bars, like the JBL Bar 5.1 and the Polk Audio MagniFi MAX SR, even come with wireless surround speakers in the box!
+Now, there are lots of sound bars that can be expanded into a 5.1 system with optional wireless rear surround speakers.

 Enjoy an awesome home theater experience without running or hiding any speaker wires or subwoofer cables.